Proposal Preparation

 The Vault Secure Storage Service is designed to address the ongoing challenge of storing Limited Research Datasets.
 Built on enterprise-quality hardware with 24×7 support, Vault provides CTSI-approved researchers access to over 150TB of usable redundant (300 TB raw) storage.
 All data is encrypted according to U.S. Federal Information Processing Standards (FIPS).
 At rest, data is encrypted using AES encryption with 128-bit keys.
 In motion, all transfers are encrypted using FIPS 140-2 compliant AES with 256-bit keys.
 All data is encrypted and decrypted on access automatically.

 Access to the Vault storage service is controlled through several methods including the latest in multifactor authentication.
-All users are required to use Yubikey ™ 4 hardware USB keys in order to log on to the vault secure storage service.
+All users are required to use YubiKey ™ 4 hardware USB keys in order to log on to the vault secure storage service.
 Vault also requires IP whitelisting for access through either the on-campus research network or campus-based VPN services.

 Visualization Laboratory

-With the 2D display wall, users can present their work at a paramount level while analyzing details at a granular level.
 The 2D display is composed of ten 55-inch, thin bezel, LCD Planar panels spanning 22 feet for an ultra-wide-angle 21-megapixel display that supports a resolution of up to 9600 x 2160.

 The 3D display wall supports stereoscopic 3D, for users looking to captivate audiences with something a little more eye-popping or simply looking to add depth to their work.
 It is composed of four 46-inch ultra-thin LCD Planar panels and supports resolutions up to 5120 x 2880.